Honey Mustard Glazed Ham

 About Honey Mustard Glazed Ham:

 My son’s significant other (is that still a pc term?)
-Tweey and I cooked up this ham not too long ago.
-I gotta tell you it came with a packet of glaze.
-She pulled it out and showed it to me, so I had to tell her, “No, no, no…I’m a food blogger and I have to make things as difficult as possible.
+Tweety and I cooked up this ham not too long ago.
+She pulled out the included packet of glaze and showed it to me, so I had to tell her, “No, no, no…I’m a food blogger, and I have to make things as difficult as possible.
 We’re going to make our glaze!”

-In all seriousness, I really do like to make my own glazes when I cook a ham and most of them are pretty simple.
-I can add just the flavors I want and that makes each ham a little special.
-Customized, so to speak.
-And while there are a few different glazes I love (see them all on my menu for Pork Main Dishes and Entrees) I like to try new and different concoctions, too.
-And if they pass the muster (or in this case, maybe I should say “mustard”) they’ll usually make their way to this site.
+In all seriousness, I really love making custom glazes when I cook a ham, and most of them are pretty simple.
+I can add just the flavors I want, and that makes each ham a little special.
+While there are a few different glazes I love (see them all on the respective hams on my menu for Pork Main Dishes and Entrees), I like to try new concoctions, too.
+If they pass the muster (or in this case, maybe I should say “mustard”), they’ll usually make their way to this site.

-And of course, as a food blogger, we can’t just eat…I always have to grill get the opinions of everyone on the various nuances of the dish…Tweety said, “It’s everything it should be.”
+And of course, as a food blogger, we can’t just eat…I always have to grill ask for the opinions of everyone on the various nuances of the dish…Tweety said, “It’s everything it should be.”
 I’ll take that!
-And if you’re looking at the name, Honey Mustard Glazed Ham, don’t be expecting this to be some wimpy overly sweet glaze.
-It is sweet but it does have a touch of clove & just a bit of a bite and the vinegar keeps it from being cloying..
+And if you’re looking at the name, Honey Mustard Glazed Ham, step away from any everyday dipping sauce experience.
+This isn’t some wimpy, overly sweet glaze.
+It is a little sweet, with a touch of clove & just a bit of a bite, and the vinegar keeps it from being cloying.

-I think it’s balanced beautifully, and I think you’ll like it; it’s a ham that should have a wide appeal.
+It’s balanced beautifully, and I think you’ll like it; it’s a ham that should have a wide appeal.
 And I think you’ll like just about anything made from the leftovers.
-The drippings were a bit on the sweet side, so I only used the bone and the meat clinging to it when I made Old Fashioned Ham Bone Soup.
-If you’re looking for a great side to go with this ham, consider my copycat recipe for Ruth Chris Steakhouse Potatoes au Gratin.
+The drippings had a very slight sweet/sour vibe, and so did the bone and the meat clinging to it.
+I used mine in my Ham Stock, then my Old Fashioned Ham Bone Soup.
+The cabbage in the soup not only disguised any residual sweetness, but that slight sweet/sour tang made the best version of the soup I’ve ever made.
+It takes me back to the German side.

 Ruth's Chris Potatoes au Gratin Copycat